Zeila: British Somaliland

 On 9 February 1888, France and Britain concluded an agreement defining the boundary between their respective protectorates.
 As a result, Zeila and its eastern neighbor Berbera came to be part of British Somaliland.

 The construction of a railway from Djibouti to Addis Ababa in the late 19th century continued the neglect of Zeila.
 At the beginning of the next century, the city was described in the 1911 Encyclopædia Britannica as having a "good sheltered anchorage much frequented by Arab sailing craft.
 However, heavy draught steamers are obliged to anchor a mile and a half from the shore.
 Small coasting boats lie off the pier and there is no difficulty in loading or discharging cargo.
 The water supply of the town is drawn from the wells of Takosha, about three miles distant; every morning camels, in charge of old Somali women and bearing goatskins filled with water, come into the town in picturesque procession. ...
-[Zeila's] imports, which reach Zaila chiefly via Aden, are mainly cotton goods, rice, jowaree, dates and silk; the exports, 90% of which are from Abyssinia, are principally coffee, skins, ivory, cattle, ghee and mother-of-pearl".
+[Zeila's] imports, which reach Zeila chiefly via Aden, are mainly cotton goods, rice, jowaree, dates and silk; the exports, 90% of which are from Abyssinia, are principally coffee, skins, ivory, cattle, ghee and mother-of-pearl".
+Philipp Paulitschke stated that both the Gadabuursi and Habar Awal clans were present in Zeila, as permanent or occasional agents acting on behalf of their nomadic kin.

 Buralle Robleh the subinspector of police of Zeila was described by Major Rayne as one of the most important men in Zeila along with 2 others.
 He is featured on the image to the right with General Gordon, Governor of British Somaliland.
+The two Somali clans coming under the Zeila agency were the Issa and Gadabursi who were represented by thirty-six and thirty-seven akils respectively.

 In August 1940, Zeila was captured by advancing Italian troops.
 It would remain under their occupation for over six months.

+Early Folk Music

+The Austrian explorer and geographer, P. V. Paulitschke, mentioned that in 1886, the British General and Assistant Political Resident at Zeila, J. S. King, recorded a famous Somali folk song native to Zeila and titled: "To my Beloved", which was written by a Gadabuursi man to a girl of the same tribe.
+The song became hugely popular throughout Zeila despite it being incomprehensible to the other Somalis.

+Philipp Paulitschke (1886) mentions about the song:

+"To my Beloved: Ancient song of the Zeilans (Ahl Zeila), a mixture of Arabs, Somâli, Abyssinians and Negroes, which Major J. S. King dictated to a hundred-year-old man in 1886.
+The song was incomprehensible to the Somâl.
+It is undoubtedly written by a Gadaburssi and addressed to a girl of the same tribe."

+Lyrics of the song in Somali translated to English: